1. Introduction to the Biblical Doctrine of Separation of Church and State

 Click the above to go to the article, “Is Separation of Church and State Found in the Constitution?

-The Covenant Theology of the Puritans, a modified form of Calvinism, which is a modification of Catholic theology, spiritualizes and allegorizes much of the Bible.
-Calvinism teaches union of church and state and requires the persecution of heretics.
+The Covenant Theology of the Puritans, a modified form of Calvinism, which is derived from Catholic church/state theology, spiritualizes and allegorizes much of the Bible.
+The Puritans in New England prescribed a union of church and state where the church controls the state.
+Anglican colonial establishments practiced a form of Augustinianism in which the state (the King) controls the church.

 Endnotes